In this article you will learn how to create and manage a database on a web hosting package at TransIP.

 Open the www folder and search for the configuration file (config.php or wp-config.php).
 Select the file by checking the box next to it and click on 'Download'.

-Now upload the updated configuration file to the same location it was previously in.
+Now replace the old password with the new password and save the configuration file.
+Next, upload the updated configuration file to the same location it was previously in (usually the www folder of your website).

 - If you have an active WordPress website, we recommend not changing the password of your database.
 In stead, look up the current password in the wp-config.php file and use that password.

 - If you use a different type of website, you may have to provide the database with content yourself.
-In case you wish to tinker with your database, we advise you to deepen your knowledge.
-The smallest adjustments to a database can have major consequences.
+In case you wish to tinker with your database, we recommend doing research on editing databases, as the smallest adjustments to a database can have major consequences.

 In this article we explained how to create and manage a database on your web hosting package.